Equal treatment for State Pension for transgender people

 Transgender people who do not satisfy the equal treatment eligibility criteria or do not have a Gender Recognition Certificate can only claim State Pension in their birth gender.

-- provide evidence that prior to 4 April 2005 you had one of the following surgical procedures
+- can provide evidence that before 4 April 2005 you had one of the following gender reassignment surgeries

 If you meet these criteria then you can make an expression of interest.

 The recalculation of State Pension and National Insurance contributions is not straightforward.